smlhelp/book/src/concepts/functors.md

 is no harm in declaring them within the namespace of the functor.

 Our completed code for a red-black tree implementation of dictionaries is thus as follows.
-Note that the implementation of `find` is very straightforward, and will not be discussed.
+Note that the implementation of `lookup` is very straightforward, and will not be discussed.

 ```sml